 The courses offered by the Department of Humanities and General Studies are listed in the "Course Descriptions" section under the following curricular areas: Communication (COM, p.
-133); Cross-Cultural Experience (CCE, p.
-135); English (ENG, pp. 103-141); History (HIS, pp. 143-144); Humanities (HUM, p.
-145); Learning Assistance (ACC, p.
-146-147); Mathematics (MTH, pp. 147-148); Natural Science (NSC, pp. 155-156); Philosophy (PHL, pp. 159-161); Physical Education (PHE, pp. 161-162); Social Sciences (SOC, p.
-164); and Spanish (SPA, pp. 164-165).
+137); Cross-Cultural Experience (CCE, p.
+139); English (ENG, pp. 142-144); History (HIS, pp. 147-148); Humanities (HUM, p.
+149); Learning Assistance (ACC, p.
+151); Philosophy (PHL, p.
+164); Physical Education (PHE, pp. 165-166); Social Sciences (SOC, p.
+169); and Spanish (SPA, pp. 169-170).

-B.A. & B.S. in ENGLISH with a Dual-major in Biblical Studies or a Minor in Biblical Studies
+B.A. & B.S. in ENGLISH with a Dual Major in Biblical Studies or a Minor in Biblical Studies

 For the Bachelor of Arts in English, the major requires 49 semester hours of studies in English, plus 14 semester hours of foreign language courses.
 For the Bachelor of Science in English, 49 semester hours of studies in English are required, without the foreign language courses.
-The degree program (B.A. or B.S.) can include either a Minor in Biblical Studies or a Dual-Major in Biblical Studies.
-Specific degree requirements are listed on pages 99 through 102.
+The degree program (B.A. or B.S.) can include either a Minor in Biblical Studies or a Dual major in Biblical Studies.
+Specific degree requirements are listed on pages 100 through 103.

-OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the College (see p.
-7), the objectives for the Major in English are that the graduate will be able to:
+OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the College (see p.8), the objectives for the Major in English are that the graduate will be able to: